 8.3 ESG Formula Jurisdiction Exceptions

-Following are the cities and counties receiving CoCs where communities receive direct federal ESG allocations from HUD, and with Consolidation Plan requirements.
+Following are the cities and counties receiving direct federal ESG allocations from HUD, and with Consolidation Plan requirements.
 These areas will receive second priority funding for ESG through the Florida Department of Children and Families.
+Exceptions are noted.